 New Balance features an engineered upper mesh that feels more like a knit upper when you feel how it performs.
 It is very lightweight, but the lockdown is not too great when you are trying to take tight turns or stay locked-in while picking up the pace.

 Furthermore, the breathability on some models can feel a little lackluster.
 It’s not that the breathability is bad, but that there are just so many other comparable shoes brands that offer better breathability than New Balance generally.
-Something to think about while you are making your shoe selection.
+Something to think about while you are making your running shoe selection.

 The heel-to-toe drop, or slope, of these shoe brands, are generally similar.
 For some of you, this may not be a big deal, but if you are particular about the drop of your shoe then it's wise to consider that both New Balance and Saucony usually have about a 6mm to 8mm drop.